 But beware!
 Pinterest addiction can change your expectations about your wedding images.
 Read this article about photographers’ beef with Pinterest.

 Still Music looks a little different than when it first started; we still offer 2 shooter packages, but Erin will be taking on other roles in the company.
 We have a talented pool of associates to reach out to for 2nd shooting.
 In life or death cases, we may be forced to reach out to our extended network of photographers that work with us.
 As the lead shooter, Jeremy will be there so long as he can see and hold a camera, even if he’s in a wheelchair.

 Usually at least 500 and more often 600-800 for 8 hours of coverage; but we can’t guarantee a certain number of images.
 A good place to start is around 100 images per hour.
 This includes a variety of color and B&W images, all editing and color work meticulously completed for each.
-You’ll receive your images via download or USB thumb drive with your album.
+You’ll receive your images via download so you can download them directly to your computer at home.

-Whenever we convert an image to B&W, we try to provide a color version of the same image.
-The times that we don’t, we don’t prefer the image in color; either the colors are dull or are too extreme to correct.
-Sometimes we’ll convert an image if it’s blurry or mis-focused, IF I feel the image works in B&W as a more artistic interpretation.
-So part of it is preference, but we try to use our artistic experience/eye to make these decisions.
-With that said, if there were a color version that we felt worked well, we will include it!
+Whenever I convert an image to B&W, I try to provide a color version of the same image.
+The times that I don’t, we don’t prefer the image in color; either the colors are dull or are too extreme to correct.
+Sometimes I’ll convert an image if it’s blurry or mis-focused, IF I feel the image works in B&W as a more artistic interpretation.
+So part of it is preference, but I try to use our artistic experience/eye to make these decisions.
+With that said, if there were a color version that I felt worked well, I will include it! -Jeremy

 Jeremy does all of our post processing with the help of Erin.
 All of our post processing stays in-house so you know you’re getting OUR work, and not someone else’s interpretation of our work.
 We won’t outsource your images unless under the most extreme circumstances.